ipython/ipython/docs/source/whatsnew/index.rst

 =====================

 ..
-    this will appear in the docs if we are nto releasing a versin (ie is `_version_extra` in release.py is empty stringA
+    this will appear in the docs if we are not releasing a versin (ie is `_version_extra` in release.py is empty string

 .. only:: ipydev

-   Developpement version in-progress features:
+   Development version in-progress features:

    .. toctree::